marcofavorito/how-to-secure-raspberrypi/README.md

     sudo passwd pi

-And typing the new password.
+And type the new password.
 Please, [choose a strong password... and remember it!!!](https://www.howtogeek.com/195430/how-to-create-a-strong-password-and-remember-it/)

 ### Change default user
 This step is not mandatory, but usually it is a good idea to add a new user and disable `pi`, the default one.